-Assistant Professor of Biology, Film and New Media Affiliation: NYU Abu Dhabi
+Assistant Professor of Biology, Film & New Media

 Education: BA Bard College; PhD The Rockefeller University; MFA NYU Tisch School of the Arts